 Finding Gold: Prospecting for Sales Leads Like a Pro

 - Offer tools for defining the target customer groups.

 - Outline avenues and processes for finding prospective customers.

 - Provide techniques for cold calling potential prospects.

 If you don’t feed the pipeline, eventually it runs dry.
 For that reason, prospecting is an essential part of the sales cycle.
-Great sales people know that they must always be mining for opportunities and doing it in a smart way.
-In other words, “there ain’t no Coup Deville hiding in the bottom of a Cracker Jack box.”
+Great salespeople know that they must always be mining for opportunities and doing it in a smart way.
+In other words, “there ain’t no Coupe DeVille hiding in the bottom of a Cracker Jack box.”
 Misguided prospecting can waste a lot of time and energy.
 This course focuses on tools salespeople can use to think strategically about their customers and find those who will help them achieve their current and future business goals.
 During this program, participants will look at their customer segments, craft a prospecting model, determine their prospecting goals based on their attrition history and sales targets, build an online and traditional networking plan, and discuss ways to leverage the phone to grow their prospecting pipeline.

 At this program’s conclusion, participants should be able to:

 - Describe the extent to which their business relies on prospecting and outline their prospecting goals.

 - Outline a prospecting process specific to their organization.